psb1558/ygt/README.md

 ## Changes

+### Version 0.1.6 (2023-4-28)

+Select more than one untouched point when adding shift, align, or interpolate hints to create a hint with a set as target.
+This formerly had to be done with a separate “Make Set” command.

+“Make Set” command has been removed as unnecessary.

+To add a point to a shift, align, or interpolate hint, select the hint and at least one untouched point, and press the **plus** key.

+To delete a point or points from a shift, align, or interpolate hint, select one ore more points belonging to the hint and press the **hyphen** or **minus** key.

+Corrected background color of preview panels when dark theme is active.

 ### Version 0.1.5 (2023-4-25)

 Various UI refinements: initial scaling of glyphs, spacebar to temporarily switch to panning mode, and more.